You’re probably reading this because you’ve recently built a new wooden deck or you’re repairing and refinishing an older wooden deck.

 These stains will deliver the waterproofing you need, and they are also the best when it comes to protecting your wooden deck from the harmful effects of the sun’s UV rays.

 While the other stain types penetrate the wood, solid deck stains don’t.
 Instead, solid stains sit on top of the wood much like paint does.
 This is one reason solid stains are so great for working with older, weathered decks.
 The opaqueness is great for covering up inconsistencies in the deck wood.

 If you don’t care much about seeing the grain of the wood and would rather have a bold pop of color, solid stains are your best bet.
 Some brands of solid stains can be tinted to an unlimited number of colors at a paint store, while other solid color stains are available in a few popular colors.

 These stains require some additional care to prevent peeling.
 Even the best solid deck stain will need regular cleaning to prevent a grimy buildup from forming.

-Considerations When Choosing A Deck Stain
+Questions To Ask When Choosing A Deck Stain

 When choosing your stain, one of the most important things you need to think about is whether you want to use a stain that’s oil-based or water-based.
 As with all things, both options come with their distinct benefits and drawbacks.